xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 The build scripts use the
-[xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of elaborate build environments based on GCC 7.4 (Docker containers for GNU/Linux and Windows or a custom folder for MacOS).
+[xPack Build Box (XBB)](https://github.com/xpack/xpack-build-box), a set of elaborate build environments based on a recent GCC (Docker containers for GNU/Linux and Windows or a custom folder for MacOS).

+There are two types of builds:

+- local/native builds, which use the tools available on the host machine; generally the binaries do not run on a different system distribution/version; intended mostly for development purposes.
+- distribution builds, which create the archives distributed as binaries; expected to run on most modern systems.

 ## Repository URLs